|Hassan Amiralli, MD, MS – Professor and Department Chair

 |Chandana Bhargavi, MBBS, MD – Assistant Professor

-Dr. Chandana Bhargavi obtained her MD degree in Anatomy from Kasturba medical college, Mangalore, Manipal University, India, where she worked on the Osteometric analysis of scapula in South Indian adults.
-Prior to her MD degree, Dr. Bhargavi obtained a MBBS degree from Rajiv Gandhi University, Karnataka, India .She has been teaching Human Anatomy, Histology and Embryology since April 2008.
-Her current research interests include Developmental Anatomy, Vascular Anatomy as well as Medical education.
+Dr. Bhargavi obtained her MD degree in Anatomy from Kasturba medical college, Mangalore, Manipal University, India, where she worked on the Osteometric analysis of scapulae in South Indian adults.
+Prior to her MD degree, Dr. Bhargavi obtained a MBBS degree from Rajiv Gandhi University of Health Sciences, Karnataka, India.

 |Shyamala Ganesan, MSc – Instructor